Dave Tucker (geologist): Geology research

-IWW
+Union involvement

-Tucker is a member of the Industrial Workers of the World.
+Tucker has been a member of the Industrial Workers of the World since 1981, and in union circles uses by the nickname "Tuck".
 He served as the General Secretary-Treasurer in the union's Chicago headquarters in 1983, and several terms on the General Executive Board, most recently in 2017–2019.
-He is the current secretary of the Whatcom-Skagit IWW branch.
+He is the current secretary and treasurer of the Whatcom–Skagit IWW branch.
+He has been a mentee to Carlos Cortez and Fred W. Thompson.